alwaz-shahid/git-user-manager/README.md

-### Features to add:
+## Features to add:

-1- Add current user to json file if exists.
+ - Add current user to JSON file if exists.
-2- handle duplicate entries.
+ -  handle duplicate entries.
-3- gui.
+ -  Make a GUI version.
-4- handle "You don't have permissions to push username/repository" issue on windows.
+ - explicitly handle "You don't have permissions to push username/repository" issue on windows.
-5- Better readme.
+  - Better readme.

 ## License
 MIT License

 ## Usage
-Either clone and `cargo run` or get the file from releases.
+Either clone and `cargo run` or get the files from releases.